-- 56.58.
-All activities carried out under this CSP will take the form of capacity strengthening.
+56. All activities carried out under this CSP will take the form of capacity strengthening.
 There will be no direct food assistance provided by WFP in China or elsewhere through this CSP.
 Under strategic outcome 1, WFP will provide advice and assistance to the Government in its implementation and extension of nutrition programmes, thereby benefiting undernourished children in rural and underdeveloped areas; WFP's work under strategic outcome 1 is also designed to benefit smallholder farmers through enhanced capacity for nutritious food value chain development and better organization.
 Gender awareness of the implementing government agencies will be further improved.
-Programme implementation will apply targeted strategies based on the differing nutritional, cognitive and socio-emotional conditions of boys and girls, with due attention to left-behind children and children from low-income families. - 59.
-Geographically, the targeting of WFP activities in China will be largely focused on the less developed central and western rural areas and concentrated in nationally designated poverty-stricken counties.
-The selection criteria for pilot projects will include several factors, including the percentage of low-income families, left-behind children, ethnic minorities and high incidence of malnutrition, among others, depending on the type of activity. - 57.60.
-An estimated 49,700 individuals as tier 2 beneficiaries (including children and smallholder farmers) will benefit from assets created, products and services, including SBCC and individual capacity strengthening under strategic outcome 1.
+Programme implementation will apply targeted strategies based on the differing nutritional, cognitive and socio-emotional conditions of boys and girls, with due attention to left-behind children and children from low-income families.

+57. An estimate of 49,700 individuals as tier 2 beneficiaries (including children and smallholder farmers) will benefit from assets created, products and services, including SBCC and individual capacity strengthening under strategic outcome 1.
 Tier 2 beneficiaries also include people from government agencies and technical institutions empowered by WFP's technical assistance, advocacy and support for policies, systems and national programmes.
 A population of 850,000 to 1,290,000 will benefit indirectly from WFP's technical assistance, nutrition messaging and advocacy through innovative social media.